rangsimanketkaew/fortran_for_fun/README.md

 # fortran_for_you
-Coding Fortran programing lang8 as a hobby.
+A very personal repository of fortran code.
+Coding fortran programing lang8 as a hobby.
+- etrans - ET module in NWChem, edit & commit code.
+- fortran for kids.

 # Usage
 ## For Linux user